Shark Swims Up To Diver For a Cuddle Every Time She Sees Him

 "Most divers seeing this for the first time can't believe it," he added.
 "I don't feed her or any of the other sharks I play with — I basically treat them like I would a dog."

 Port Jackson sharks are a lot smaller than great white sharks, but any kind of shark tends to ignite fear, especially as the media often wrongly portrays sharks as dangerous to people.
-In reality, people are far more dangerous to sharks — it's estimated that people kill 73 million sharks per year for shark fin soup.
+In reality, people are far more dangerous to sharks — it's estimated that people kill 73 million sharks per year.

-Anderson, who's been scuba diving for 27 years and runs a dive school, hopes his friendship with this Port Jackson shark will make people less fearful of sharks.
+Anderson, who's been scuba diving for more than 30 years and runs a dive school, hopes his friendship with this Port Jackson shark will make people less fearful of sharks.

 "The biggest misconception about sharks is that they are all mindless killers lying in wait for people to enter the water so they can be devoured," Anderson said.

 Besides Port Jacksons, Anderson dives with other shark species, such as banjo sharks, grey nurse sharks, tiger sharks, bull sharks, hammerhead sharks and even the odd great white shark.

 "I have always felt comfortable swimming with these animals," he said.